And I won't always be this way.

 - The mass application of cheap 3D printing has been suggested by some futurists as killing off the manufacturing industry for almost anything smaller than a microwave.
 Why go out to buy a toothbrush or wrench when you can download blueprints and make a cheaper, customized version in your own home?

 - A few futurists have predicted Brain Uploading by 2050.
 If computers continue to double in power every two years, by that time the computer that upload is in will be thousands of times more powerful than its original human brain... but that's a big if.
-The exponential growth must end sometimes, quite possibly short of the computing power needed to make such scenarios viable.
-What will actually happen by 2050 is the subject of vigorous debate, and probably will still be on December 31st, 2049.
+The exponential growth must end sometime, quite possibly short of the computing power needed to make such scenarios viable.note What will actually happen by 2050 is the subject of vigorous debate, and probably will still be on December 31st, 2049.

 - The existence of the human brain proves that it's possible to have a machine with at least the same complexity as a brain.
 The chances are that it won't be achieved with the current model of computer technology - two-dimensional semiconductors only go so far.
 However, that distance is believed to be "more than enough" - and that's not even accounting for competing technologies, like optic and quantum computers, or even three-dimensional circuitry, all of which are starting to take the forms of not mere prototypes, but also commercial devices (with a patent for mass-producible proven quantum computing processors being filed in late 2015).
 As Ray Kurzweil has popularized, any and all advances in computation also render research itself easier and more available, meaning that the increased pace of discoveries increases the pace that the pace increases at.